 Using your discount travel card

-It’s one of the bonuses of getting older – travel on trains, buses and the underground is free!
+It’s one of the bonuses of getting older – the cost of travel on public transport is free or reduced!
 But beware sitting for long periods, whether it’s in a car, the train or a bus.
 Sitting for long periods of time, even if you do exercise regularly too, switches off enzymes that would usually release fat.

 So every minute you sit makes you more prone to a wider waistline.
 Your body’s metabolism is slowing down with each year, so you need to increase the amount of time you stand or walk if possible.

 Fix it: Pace while you check your phone for messages, get on the stationary bicycle while you watch TV or even do simple lower-leg raises (lifting your foot off the floor), or similar.
-And if you do have to sit for a period of time, break it up with vigorous exercise to get your blood circulating so that your body will continue to burn calories for a few minutes more after you sit back down.
+And if you do have to sit for a period of time, get up and walk around every 25 minutes or so.
+You could also break it up with vigorous exercise to get your blood circulating so that your body will continue to burn calories for a few minutes more after you sit back down.
 Try star-jumps for five minutes for example.